cangorur/auto_warehouse_robots/README.md

 ---

 ## Credits

+The project is developed by Technische Universität Berlin (TUB) students through the graduate course 'Applications of Robotics and Autonomous Systems'.
+In any use of this code, please let the author know.

 - Copyright (c) is held by Orhan Can Görür and Technische Universität Berlin (TUB).
 - Copyright (c) 2017-2018 contributions are held by Orhan Can Görür, Jacob Seibert, Marc Schmidt, Malte Siemers, Utku Özmü, Ansgar Rösig, Hafiz Hamza, Paul Dieterich, Jonathan Regef, Mohannad Al Dakhil, Puriwat Khantiviriya.
 - Copyright (c) 2019-2021 contributions are held by Orhan Can Görür, Hafiz Hamza, Patrick Denzler, Florian Ziesche, Shreyas Gokhale, and Vincent Wölfer.